countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### Offering

   * We rapidly prototype custom software using web technology to understand domain problems more deeply and demonstrate value early on.
-  * We do our best to embody transparency and maximize value creation for everyone.
-If you share those values, we may be a good choice.
+  * We do our best to embody transparency and maximize value creation for everyone as a side-effect of creating value for stakeholders.

 ### Audience